What is one of the most iconic structures in all of Florence?

 The Duomo of Florence, of course.
 It is one of the largest cathedral in the world!

-It is an absolute must to include all that is connected to the Duomo, mainly a visit to:
+It is an absolute must to include not just the Duomo, but everything connected to it, mainly a visit to:

 - the crypt and a climb up the cupola